enochian/enochian.github.io/_posts/2015-8-1-quinque.md

 Charts with approximated times will be included with each action.
 These are imprecise as we don't have the right time ranges.
 Where available, times will be guessed from the records (i.e. in Action Six, the Dee and Kelley ask the angels if they can leave for dinner at a certain point).

+Charts will be drawn using Sidereal astrology (Fagan/Bradley calculation), for the simple reason that Tropical is not accurate.

 ### On Angelic Cryptography

 The forty characters are obviously cryptography.
 The question is: What's the code?
 Each white creature gives some variation on a letter/number combination—Roman letters, although Dee later annotated *Secundus* to suggest that these letters be changed to Enochian characters.
 The following codes *may* be successfully applied (if we work backwards from *The Vision and the Voice*):